seal256/splendor/README.md

 ### Build the binary

-Build C++ binary using `bild.sh` script.
+Build C++ binary using `build.sh` script.
 This will assemble the binary and copy it to the root folder. `Release` build mode is default.
 Execute `build.sh Debug` for debug binary version.

 ### Run the binary